Click on the cover image above for purchase information.

 What Is Stoicism?

 Stoicism has proven itself to be an enduring and influential philosophy.
-Of the four major ancient schools—Epicureans, Stoics, Platonists, and Peripatetics—it is arguable that Stoicism is the only one that has had continuing impact as a practical ethical guide.
+Of the four major philosophical schools of antiquity—Epicureanism, Stoicism, Platonism, and Aristotelianism (Peripateticism)—it is arguable that Stoicism has enjoyed the most popularity in the modern era as a practical ethical guide.

 The maxims of Marcus Aurelius, Epictetus, and Seneca are still quoted frequently.
 Stoicism is admirably free of the metaphysical baggage that weighs down its competing schools.
 And its moral code still offers a pragmatic guide to disciplining and taming our passions.